What Is Root Motion?

 The Root Motion of an animation can be visualized during playback.
 Simply open up any animation in which the root bone is moving, and in the viewport choose Show > Bones.
 If you have not selected Enable Root Motion in the animation properties, you will notice a red line that appears as the character's root moves.
 This illustrates the Root Motion of the animation.

 When you enable Root Motion, this red line will disappear.
 Instead, the character will move in place.
 This is beacuse, the character's root will no longer move from its original position.
 In this image, we have enabled Root Motion on the character.
 Note that we are on the same frame as the image above, but that the character's position has not changed.

 So, what does this mean?
 Now that the system is taking the Root Motion of the character's animation into account, it is then able to reapply that same motion to the character's collision capsule.
-This means that it can still have the exact same motion that the animator intended, but it can also respond properly to in-game collisions and other physics and gameplay events.
-We will see this in action in the section below.
+This means that it can still have the exact same motion that the animator intended, but it can also respond properly to in-game collisions and other physics and gameplay events (which is illustrated in the Root Motion in Action section).